cecy777/MechaCar_Statistical_Analysis/README.md

 - MechaCar's performance metrics are statistically like all vehicles from other manufacturers, so here, it would be the null hypothesis that each metric is the same.
 -	A continuous numerical variable is compared across several groups using this test.
 We would thus compare the means of each metric across manufacturers in this analysis.

--To conduct the test, we would require MechaCar and its competitors' data in one dataframe, with each metric grouped into one column.
+- To conduct the test, we would require MechaCar and its competitors' data in one dataframe, with each metric grouped into one column.